IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 | cp4waiops.eventManager.imageCatalog | string | icr.io/cpopen/ibm-operator-catalog:latest | The image catalog for Event Manager.
 | cp4waiops.eventManager.channel      | string | v1.10                                     | The subscription channel for Event Manager.

-These parameters are invisible when you create the Argo CD App from UI, but you can add them when filling in the form in `HELM` > `VALUES` field.
+These parameters are invisible when you create the Argo CD App from the UI, but you can add them in the `HELM` > `VALUES` field when you are completing the form.

-For example, adding following YAML snippet to `HELM` > `VALUES` field will install AI Manager and Event Manager using custom imageCatalog and channel:
+For example, adding the following YAML snippet to the `HELM` > `VALUES` field installs AI Manager and Event Manager with a custom `imageCatalog` and `channel`:

 ```yaml
 cp4waiops: